NormanTUD/OmniOpt/.gui/_tutorials/debug.md

 ## Exit Code Table

 These are some default Linux exit codes and their meanings.
-They are not neccessarily representative for any application, but may guide you for standard applications and errors codes.
+They are not necessarily representative for any application, but may guide you for standard applications and errors codes.

 <table>
 	<thead>